 Sometimes we get busy and don’t have time to learn, but that lack of time is more of a reason to leverage the time we do have.

 Take your thirty-minute lunch breaks to eat and squeeze in a learning session.
-If you go to the gym, listen to a podcast or an audiobook during the session.
+If you go to the gym, listen to a podcast or an audiobook while you’re on the treadmill.

 10. Create a Topic List

-Think of it as a to-do list of things you want to learn about.
+Think of a topic list as a bucket list of things you want to learn about.
 These can be broad topics or narrow ones.
 These lists can help you in creating goals and working to achieve them.

 11. Value Your Progress Over Your Performance